linea-it/pz-compute/doc/pz-compute.md

     git checkout <dev-branch-name>
     ```

-3. Install the pipeline:

-    ```shell
-    cd rail_scripts
-    ./install-pz-rail
-    ```

-4. Still in your scracth area, create a directory (e.g., "bin") to host a symbolic link to the pipeline executable file and name it as `pz-compute-dev`:
+3. Still in your scracth area, create a directory (e.g., "bin") to host a symbolic link to the pipeline executable file and name it as `pz-compute-dev`:

     ```shell
     cd $SCRATCH